 1. Trichromacy.
 Load the file colMatch.mat in your MATLAB environment (or use scipy.io.loadmat for Python).
 This file contains matrices and vectors related to the color matching experiment presented in class.
-In particular, the variable P is an $N \times 3$ matrix containing wavelength spectra for three "primary" lights, that could be used in a color-matching experiment.
-For these problems N = 31, corresponding to samples of the visible wavelength spectrum from 400nm to 700nm in increments of 10nm.
+The variable P is an $N \times 3$ matrix containing wavelength spectra for three "primary" lights, to be used in a color-matching experiment.
+For these problems N = 31, corresponding to samples of the visible wavelength spectrum from 400 nm to 700 nm in increments of 10 nm.

 The function humanColorMatcher.p simulates a normal human observer in a color matching experiment.
-For Python, download the file and use from human\color\matcher import human\color\matcher.
+For Python, download the file and use from trichromacy import human_color_matcher.
 The input variable light should contain the wavelength spectrum of a test light (a 31-dimensional column vector).
-The input variable primaries should contain the wavelength spectra of a set of primary lights (typically, a $31 \times 3$ matrix, as for matrix P described above).
+The input variable primaries should contain the wavelength spectra of a set of primary lights (typically, a 31×3 matrix, as for matrix P described above).
 The function returns a 3-vector containing the observer's "knob settings" - the intensities of each of the primaries that, when mixed together, appear identical to the test light.
 The function can also be called with more than one test light (by passing a matrix whose columns contain 31-dimensional test lights), in which case it returns a matrix whose columns are the knob settings corresponding to each test light.